 If you are looking for a campground, somewhere to do some biking or hiking, or just a new picnic destination, the Caddo-Lyndon B. Johnson National Grasslands are a Texas gem that don’t get the appreciation they deserve.
 During the corresponding seasons, there are also opportunities for fishing and hunting.

 There are 30-miles of trails, split into four main trails, with a variety of lengths.
-Maps of the trails can be picked up at the entrance of the park for your reference.
+Grab a trail map at the park entrance for easy reference.
 The shortest winds through pine trees, has gorgeous scenery along the way, and passes by one of three lakes.
 This is the best option if you’re looking for an easier hike because it’s so flat.
 The other three trails vary a bit more in their terrain, making them good for experienced hikers, mountain bikers, and horseback riders.
-If you decide to hike these trails, you may see some horses along the way since the Caddo-LBJ Grasslands are known to be ideal for horses.
+Hiking these trails often means spotting horses, as the Caddo-LBJ Grasslands provide an ideal environment for them.

 Things to Do in Ladonia TX: Final Thoughts